-For more information on résumés and CVs, have a look at the Complete IT Job Guide, which goes into more detail and offers examples of résumés, CVs and even cover letters.
+For more information on resumes and CVs, have a look at my IT Resume Results course, which shows you how to create an effective resume, and offers examples of resumes and cover letters.

 Social media is a relatively new area of the job searching process.
 The term defines web sites and technologies that have a social component to them.
 Some of the major ones are Facebook, Twitter and LinkedIn.
 They can all be used to your advantage when working out how to get a job in IT.

 Setting up a profile on these sites is usually pretty quick, and each of them have their own benefits.
 They can provide a way for potential employers to find out more about you.
 They can also open up more possibilities of job advertisements.
 However, you need to be aware of the privacy settings.
 If it’s on the internet, there’s a good chance it can be found by someone, so you need to be careful what you broadcast.

 Job interviews are a chance for the employer to find out more about a candidate, whether they are suitable for the role and how their communication skills are.
 It also provides candidates with a way to find out if they like the company, to promote themselves even more, and ask any further questions.